-This isn’t the first time we’ve written about monoculture agriculture endangering a well loved crop: bananas and coffee have cycled through similar situations.
-This is definitely an example where experiments with hybridization may save a species.
+As we transitioned from life in India back home to Central America this year, patrimonial foods, and the ecological considerations of food sourcing has been a primary interest.
+Our pages have featured stories about monoculture agriculture endangering a well loved crop: bananas and coffee have cycled through similar situations.
+Below is an example of experiments with hybridization probably saving a species.

 TURRIALBA, Costa Rica — The trees of the International Cacao Collection grow here in an astonishing diversity of forms, bearing skinny cacao pods with scorpion-stinger protrusions, spherical green pods that could be mistaken for tomatillos, oblong pods with bumpy skin resembling that of the horned lizard — all in colors ranging from deep purple to bright yellow.